Akhil2004S/Load-Balancer/README.md

 The health checker runs every second and pings each server's /health endpoint.
 If a server goes down between health checks, the reactive fallback in the request handler catches the failure and marks it as evaluating immediately.

 ## Graceful Shutdown
 Graceful shutdown ensures that the load balancer exits properly when interupped.
 "When Ctrl+C is received, the health checker is stopped and the load balancer exits.
-In-flight requests are not waited on and will be cut off.
-This is a known limitation and a proper implementation would use http.Server.Shutdown() with a context to drain active connections gracefully."
+The requests that are queued are dropped and the server stops.
+This is a known limitation and can be fixed with http.Server().Shutdown()."

 ## Metrics
 Metrics of the load balancer is obtained using the cli command.
 Internally, a gRPC server is started when the load balancer starts which responds with the current metrics.
 The metrics can easily be obtained using API request like /metrics to the load balancer easily.
 But instead I have implemented a gRPC server because I thought this would be a simple way to learn the working of gRPC.